CtrlK

 Distinctiveness Conflict Risk

-Clearly carves out a distinct niche as a frontend/design specialist with a structured discovery process.
-The explicit 'Do NOT use' clause for backend logic, API design, and database schemas further reduces conflict risk with other coding skills.
+Clearly carves out a distinct niche as a frontend design consultant with a structured discovery process.
+The explicit exclusion of backend logic, API design, and database schemas reduces conflict risk.
+The emphasis on the discovery-first workflow differentiates it from generic coding skills.

 3 / 3